le-brenn/LeCast/README.md

 # LeCast
 A Python/Pygame raycasting thing I made when I was really bored.
 Not anywhere near done, but functions somewhat.
 # Requirments
 -Python 3.7 or above
 -Pygame and Numpy
-That's it/
+That's it.